LiberTEM/LiberTEM/docs/source/releasing.rst

   ``sphinx-build -b linkcheck "docs/source" "docs/build/html"``
 * Update the expected version in notes on changes, i.e. from :code:`0.3.0.dev0` to :code:`0.3` when releasing version 0.3.
-* Update and review change log in :code:`docs/source/changelog.rst`
+* Update and review change log in :code:`docs/source/changelog.rst`, merging snippets in :code:`docs/source/changelog/*/ as appropriate.
 * Update the JSON files in the ``packaging/`` folder with author and project information
 * Update ``contributors.rst`` and  ``creators.rst`` in ``docs/source`` from the JSON source
   files in ``packaging/`` using ``python scripts/build-authors-contributors``